obogz/ReaperScripts/README.md

 - While you go back you are in delete mode (held keys will start deleting as the cursor moves backward)
 - if no notes are pressed the cursor will just navigate back and forward
 - I successfully tested this using the arrow keys
+- search for scripts for playing the midi item from the begining or 2 steps behind to audiotion your progress